My Care GuideiOS app for person-centered care planning

 Five primary functions of My Care Guide are organized into the five toolbar tabs in the iOS app interface.
 These features are interrelated and their integrated capability enables you to more effectively coordinate care planning with your extended care team, and receive personalized guidance that helps you to achieve your goals.

-- My Health – Overview of all your goals, health conditions/concerns, and current medications.
+- My Health – Overview of your current medications, allergies, and assessments.

 - My Guide – Suggestions and actionable recommendations from one or more Clinical Decision Support (CDS) services.

-- Care Plans – Detailed contents from your care plan(s) including relationships with your health concerns, goals created by you and your care team to address those concerns, and planned activities for reaching the goals.
+- Care Plans – Detailed content from your care plan(s) including health concerns addressed, goals created by you and your care team to address those concerns, and planned activities for reaching the goals.

-- Care Activities – From your care plan(s), current scheduled activities for you to perform including medications, procedures, appointments, and outcome assessments.
-The care activities are integrated with, and presented using, the excellent Apple CareKit™ app views.
+- Today – From your care plan(s), current scheduled activities for you to perform including medications, procedures, appointments, and outcome assessments.
+The care activities are integrated with, and presented using, the Apple CareKit™ and HealthKit frameworks.

-- Care Teams – Listing of all your care team members and how to contact them, including doctors, therapists, yoga coaches, family members – whomever you choose to include or are included as part of your healthcare provider team(s).
+- Care Teams – List of your care team members and how to contact them, including doctors, therapists, family members – whomever you choose to include or are included as part of your healthcare provider team(s).
 Care teams are represented using the HL7 FHIR standard, and presented via the Apple CareKit™ app views.

-You will learn more about Briana’s journey with person-centered care and the challenges that she must manage when diagnosed with gestational diabetes during her pregnancy.
-For now, we’ll use Briana’s story to introduce the features of My Care Guide.
-Our app is still under development and not yet available on the Apple App Store, but we are actively seeking collaboration with healthcare providers or other organizations that share our vision for a mobile app that empowers Briana and others like her to realize the benefits of improved person-centered care.
-Contact Dave Carlson for more information about how to join Briana’s journey with My Care Guide.
+You will learn more about Meghan’s journey with person-centered care and the challenges that she must manage after suffering a TBI-relarted seizure during her pregnancy.
+For now, we’ll use Meghan’s story to introduce the features of My Care Guide.
+Our app is still under development and not yet available on the Apple App Store, but we are actively seeking collaboration with healthcare providers or other organizations that share our vision for a mobile app that empowers Meghan and others like her to realize the benefits of improved person-centered care.
+Contact Dave Carlson for more information about how to join Meghan’s journey with My Care Guide.

 My Care Guide for managing chronic conditions